Modeling Language Evolution Using a Spin Glass Approach: Introduction

 In the following, in Section II, we introduce a novel model of syntactic change inspired by glassy systems.
 This model combines strong, explicitly modeled asymmetric interactions that tendentially produce implicational relations, with a multitude of weak, statistically modeled pairwise interactions, expressing disorder in the exact way parameters influence each other.
-The model can be used to investigate the overall impact of these effectively random couplings on system dynamics.
+Already in its {\em vanilla} version, with purely binary parameters, the model can be used to probe the overall impact of these effectively random couplings on system dynamics.
 Section III presents a sharp transition obtained by slightly varying an angle defining the average asymmetry in the disordered interactions, and locates the transition point.
 In Section IV, we incorporate a {\em Hebbian} term as an additional symmetric interaction weight between parameters, and examine its effect on evolutionary dynamics.
-Finally, in Section V, we focus on language distances, analyzing the `historical signal', which reflects linguistic relatedness.
+In Section V, we focus on language distances, analyzing the `historical signal', which reflects linguistic relatedness, Finally, in Section VI, we show that the above findings extend to a refined version of the model, in which implications determine whether a parameter can be defined or not, given the values of those above it in the hierarchy.
+Conclusions and future perspectives are summarized in Section VII.